jimdiroffii/laravel-setup-script/README.md

 ## Installation Overview
 Run the script as `root` or with `sudo`.

 If you run the script logged in as `root`, you'll need to update the Composer keys to your user's home folder or by running `composer self-update --update-keys` as your user.
+When running with `sudo`, the keys are updated into your user's home folder.

 The script will install the following: